ENNEAGRAM PORTLAND

 Themes for The Man Who Values Action and Effect

-Film: The Holdovers (2024): discuss at December 6 Session
+• Film: The Holdovers (2024): discuss at May 7 Session

-Explore and experience how all types of men have unique ways of being that we can all embody to be our own best man, to be more fully hu-man and alive.
-Expand your community of friends who talk type, character development, meaning and modern masculinity.
+• Explore how all types of men have unique ways of being that we can all learn from and embody to be our own best man, to be more fully hu-man and alive.

-Deep learning and change happens over time and in continuous community.
-So, guys...
-Watch a film at home, and get together once a month with this group of friends to explore it.
-Have a more connected life outside of your work and your home.
-Just hit enter, and join us.
-Like many others: You'll be that glad you did.
+• Deep learning and change happens over time and in continuous community.
+So, guys: Watch a film at home, and get together once every-other Thursday Nite to explore it.

 Picture

-No you don't need to know The Enneagram to enjoy this community course.
-We're only using it as a map to explore "What do these character arcs-- the challenges and values of these men-- have to teach us about being fully ourselves as men today?"
-You arrive in our sessions having watched the film and having read a short sheet about the character and a related ennea-type.
-Then you're ready to explore this man's character and values in yourself and amongst the others.
-We'll hear from them in the group, and we'll hear from you.
+You just arrive having watched the film and reviewed a short sheet about the character.
+Then you're ready to explore this man's character and values in yourself and amongst others.
+We'll hear from everyone in the group, and we'll hear from you.
 That's it.

-That is part of the beauty of all literature.
+"That is part of the beauty of all literature.
 You discover that your longings are universal longings,

 that you're not lonely and isolated from anyone.
-You belong.
+You belong."

 F. Scott Fitzgerald